Welcome to Trinity’s SEND page

 - should the need arise, Trinity will make every endeavour to provide an interpreter in order to communicate with Parents/Carers whose first language is not English.

-- We endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing students and providing an entirely different activity.
+- We endeavour to provide different ways for all students to access the same learning experience, rather than withdrawing students and providing an entirely different activity.
 All teachers address the learning needs of all students in the classroom.
 Teachers receive regular training and support to ensure that they are skilled in making the curriculum accessible to all students – this is quality assured through monitoring of planning, lessons and progress data by senior leaders.
-The differentiation of teaching includes giving longer processing times, pre-teaching of key vocabulary, reading instructions and texts aloud etc… Students are regularly encouraged to review their own learning and reflect on their learning styles.
+The differentiation of teaching includes scaffolding, explicit instruction, metacognitive strategies, giving longer processing time, pre-teaching of key vocabulary, reading instructions and texts aloud, the use of graphic organisers etc… Students are regularly encouraged to review their own learning and reflect on their learning styles.
 They are given the opportunity and the support to develop self-help strategies to ensure their full access to the curriculum and to help them develop as independent learners.

 How does the school support the transition of students from primary into secondary?